LLxGH/Diagram/README.md

 # Diagram
-Relation exercise to explora the relations on a school database
+Relation exercise to explore the relations on a school database